nmrshll/winter-is-coming-backend/README.md

 nc localhost 7777
 ```

-And follow the instructions on the screen
+Follow the instructions in this terminal to play the game

 ### Automated tests